nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage2/guide.md

 You have completed stage 2!

+## Takeaways

+- The double brackets (`{{`) and (`}}`) are used to perform variable substitution within an Ansible Playbook.
+- [Ansible Facts](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variables-discovered-from-systems-facts) are information derived from speaking with your remote systems.
+- The [debug module](https://docs.ansible.com/ansible/latest/modules/debug_module.html) can be useful to print variable information to the console window

 ---

 These exercises are made possible by [Juniper Networks](https://juniper.net) and the [Red Hat Ansible Automation Platform](https://www.ansible.com/products/automation-platform)